To require the Secretary of the Treasury to mint coins in commemoration of President John F. Kennedy.

 The bill’s titles are written by its sponsor.

 Sponsor.
 Representative for California's 23rd congressional district.
 Republican.

 Length: 6 pages

-This bill was introduced on July 17, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 17, 2017, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 3274 (115th) was a bill in the United States Congress.